 Amy Lamontagne, Executive Director

-But Champions rise, which is what Lamontagne and her team at Nashoba Valley have done.
+But Champions rise, which is what the dedicated team at Nashoba Valley has done.
 It's what the leadership and staff at all 15 Life Care facilities in Massachusetts have done.
-Today, all 15 Life Care facilities in Massachusetts are COVID-free, a fact that we all know can change at any time.

 Life Care Center of Nashoba Valley's journey since March 28 has been filled with tragedy, sorrow, heroism and community support.
 A memorial tree and plaque mark the 25 residents and one associate who lost their lives to COVID-19.
 The ceremony is something that will be repeated at the 13 other Life Care facilities where residents or associates died.
 A memorial plaque was also dedicated at Life Care Centers of America’s corporate headquarters on Aug.
 28, remembering the 13 Life Care associates from across the country who died putting residents first and doing their jobs, including six in Massachusetts.